Updated 3 September 2020

 Not everyone is eligible to make a claim with FEG.
 To qualify for FEG assistance you must meet the following criteria:

-You must be an employee in order to seek assistance from FEG.
+You must be an employee to seek assistance from FEG.
 You will likely be considered an employee if:

 If you are a contractor, you will not be eligible for assistance from FEG.